 Mr. Kodama, a Japanese Certified Public Accountant, holds a Bachelor of Commerce from Keio University and completed London Business School CFP.
 Advisor to the Nuclear Damage Compensation and Decommissioning Facilitation Corporation (NDF).

-He has a Bachelor of Science in Mathematics from Tokyo University of Science and is a certified public tax accountant.
+He has a Bachelor of Science degree in Mathematics from Tokyo University of Science and is a certified public tax accountant.

 Jun Matsumoto has specialized in transportation and tourism industries at IGPI and has led various business growth and turnaround projects.
 He is the Group CEO of Michinori Holdings, Inc., and the President of Northern Iwate Transportation, Inc., and The Park Hotel Jodogahama, Inc. He is also the Chairman of Fukushima Transportation, Inc., Ibaraki Transportation Co., Ltd., Kanto Transportation, Inc., Aizu Bus Co., Ltd., Shonan Monorail Co., Ltd., Toya Transportation, Inc. and Hitachi Electric Railway & Transport Service.
 He was previously Managing Director at IRCJ, where he led turnaround projects for transportation companies and a department store.
 Prior to joining IRCJ, he managed investment activities at GMAC Japan.

 He graduated from Sophia University, Faculty of Law.
 He is a member of Reconstruction Promotion Committee, Reconstruction Agency Japan.